wudanyang6/obsidian-things3-today/README.md

 ## License

-The Obsidian Things3 Today Plugin is released under the MIT LICENSE.
+The Things3 Today Plugin is released under the MIT LICENSE.
 For more information, please check the LICENSE file.